Original Instrument · First Introduced March 2026

 ✓ Confirmed

-Predicted — Stage 6→7 violent — if conditional equilibrium eroded
+Predicted — Stage 6→7 violent — if equilibrium eroded

 Actual — Stage 7 violent — 2023 Azerbaijani offensive